-We're engaging with suppliers, customers, civil society organizations, workers, farmers and our Associates to better understand how COVID-19 impacts risks to people touched by our business.
-In 2020, we started to see the impact of school closures in sourcing communities, challenges for traditional in-person labor monitoring systems and workers facing financial pressures, as well as the impact of decreased remittances sent home.
-We took a range of actions, including:
+In 2021, we continued engaging with suppliers, customers, civil society organizations, workers, farmers and our Associates to better understand how COVID-19 risks impact people touched by our business.

+Public data identified increased risks in the agriculture sector - including risks of child labor due to school closures and volatile crop demand, increased risks of forced labor due to financial uncertainty and disruptions in seasonal migration patterns, and increased risks of gender-based violence.
+We took a range of actions to address these risks across supply chains, including:

-- Testing approaches for remote assessments to understand supplier management systems, evaluate risks, and access worker voices in our supply chains, even if physical access to farms, plantations or factories is restricted. - Continuing to deploy our Next Generation Supplier program, an enhanced approach to engage our direct suppliers as they address challenges and drive greater positive impact in their workplaces.
-Despite the challenges of COVID-19, we're seeing this program-built on a model of longer-term human rights coaching from third party experts-drive change in mindsets and behaviors and support suppliers to identify and act to address key risks. - Launching Full Potential in 2020, the Mars platform for action on gender equity across our workplaces, sourcing communities and the marketplace.
-We are laying this foundation with expert partners to support women reaching their Full Potential, even in the face of COVID-19.
-In cocoa sourcing communities, we've invested an additional \$10 million with CARE to bolster women's access to savings and loans groups in West Africa.
+- Testing approaches for remote assessments to understand supplier management systems, to evaluate risks, and to access worker voices in our supply chains, even if physical access to farms, plantations or factories was restricted. - Continuing to deploy our Next Generation Supplier program, an enhanced approach to engage our direct suppliers as they address challenges and drive greater positive impact in their workplaces.
+Despite the challenges of COVID-19, we're seeing this program-built on a model of longer-term human rights coaching from third party experts-drive change in mindsets and behaviors and support suppliers to identify and act to address key risks. - Engaging global and local NGOs in COVID-19 response and recovery efforts, through a total of more than USD \$48 million cash and in-kind support.
+We are investing more than USD \$5.4 million with our global partner CARE to provide personal protective equipment (PPE), food, sanitation, cash, and supported community resilience to communities across Côte d'Ivoire, Ghana, Thailand, India, and throughout Latin America with a focus on the most vulnerable often women, children, and migrant workers.
+We funded the United Nations World Food Programme with USD \$2 million to provide food and medical supplies. - The Mars Wrigley Foundation awarded 54 grants and reached 19 markets around the world.
+In total, more than 3,700,000 people were positively impacted by a range of programs including food support, PPE distribution, and educational support.